informedcitizenry/6502.Net/Docs/ControlAssembly.md

 ```
         * = 0
         .do
+        {
             nop
-        .whiletrue * < 0 // emits a nop
+        } .while * < 0 // emits a nop

         .while * < 1
+        {
             nop
-        .endwhile       // no code generated
+        }       // no code generated
 ```

-The `.while` version of the above prevents execution because the condition is evaluated before the code block.
+If using `--legacy-blocks` option, the `.do` expects a `.whiletrue` condition expression.

 ### For and Foreach

 For loops are a common feature in higher level languages.
 6502.Net provides two variants.
-The `.for` directive is C-like, where a variable is assigned, a condition is tested, and then one or more one or more assignment expressions are evaluated.
+The `.for` directive is C-like, where a variable is initialized or defined, a condition is tested, and then one or more one or more iterations are evaluated.

 ```
-        .for i = 0, i < 5, i++
+        .for i = 0, i < 5, i += 1
+        {
             nop
-        .next // five nops
+        } // five nops
 ```

 The initial variable assignment and condition are optional.
 An alternative way to perform the above is:

 ```
         .let i = 0
-        .for ,,i++
+        .for ,,i += 1
+        {
             .if i == 5
+            {
                 .break
-            .endif
+            }
             nop
-        .next
+        }
 ```

 The `.foreach` takes a more modern approach to the `.for` loop, where loop assembly occurs during the iteration of a string or collection.